-With experience in both comedy and drama, Phoebe Waller-Bridge could well be a perfect Doctor, capable of both light-hearted madness and dealing with the more serious moments, too!
+With experience in both comedy and drama, Phoebe Waller-Bridge could well be a perfect Doctor, capable of both light-hearted madness and dealing with the more serious moments, too.

-Kris is best known for his role as Nick Harper in the BBC sitcom My Family and as DI Humphrey Goodman in Death in Paradise, although you might also recognise him from a series of BT ads!
+Kris is best known for his role as Nick Harper in the BBC sitcom My Family and as DI Humphrey Goodman in Death in Paradise, although you might also recognize him from a series of BT ads!
 More recently, he played Tom Parker in ITV’s Jane Austen adaptation, Sanditon.

 Tom Rosenthal is a stand-up comedian and actor, best known for his roles in beloved British sitcom Friday Night Dinner and the ITV2 comedy series Plebs.

 His turn as Jonny Goodman saw him playing a mischievous younger brother to Adam (Simon Bird).
 If he did step into the Doctor's shoes, maybe the character would become a little bit more playful with their enemies than they have been in the past.

 Vicky McClure isn't the only Line of Duty star that people believe might be playing the next Doctor!

 Macdonald has appeared in Trainspotting and the sequel T2 as well as playing Rowena Ravenclaw in Harry Potter and the Deathly Hallows and voicing Princess Merida in Brave.

 Doctor Who Season 12 really shook up the show's canon.
 Along with the reveal that the Doctor was the Timeless Child, there was the appearance of Jo Martin as the Fugitive Doctor.